glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 Massachusetts Institute of Technology (MIT)

-Kerberos is first a protocol of communication.
 Kerberos is built by design from an architecture based on the **symmetric key cryptography** to authenticate, and to encrypt communication.
 It requires a trusted third party to guarantee a **mutual authentication** with a system of secrets and renewable tickets.